Peter Lampe: Life

+a member of PEN America/PEN International, the international Studiorum Novi Testamenti Societas (SNTS), the Wissenschaftliche Gesellschaft für Theologie (WGTH), and the Society of Biblical Literature (SBL).
+He is an ordained Lutheran minister and has been married to Margaret Birdsong, having two children, Daniel and Jessica.

 Work

 His works focus on the social history of early Christianity (groundbreaking studies on, for example, early Christianity in Rome in the 1st/2nd centuries, and on Paul's correspondence with Philemon; his work also contributed decisively to the paradigm shift toward a more contextual reading of the Letter to the Romans); on the Hellenistic background of early Christianity; on Pauline studies (including rhetorical studies); on early Christian archaeology and epigraphy; as well as on methodological and hermeneutical questions.
 He pioneered applying constructivist categories to New Testament exegesis and hermeneutics.
 Furthermore, he was one of the first to explore the potential of psychological interpretation in his field.

 From 2001 to 2008, he directed annual archaeological campaigns in Phrygia, Turkey.
 During these interdisciplinary campaigns, together with William Tabbernee of Tulsa, numerous unknown ancient settlements were discovered and archaeologically documented.
-Two of them are the best candidates so far in the search for the identification of the two holy centers of ancient Montanism, Pepouza and Tymion.
+Two of them are the best candidates in the search for the identification of the two holy centers of ancient Montanism, Pepouza and Tymion.
+Historians such as W. Weiss, T. Gnoli, S. Destephen, M. Ritter, C.M.
+Robeck, T.D.
+Barnes, M. Mazza, and the renown classical historian and epigrapher Stephen Mitchell (2023) affirm that Lampe and his team can “claim credit for identifying the location of the Montanist centres Pepuza and Tymion".
+Scholars had searched for these lost sites since the 19th century.
 The Montanist patriarch resided at Pepouza, and the Montanists expected the heavenly Jerusalem to descend to earth at Pepouza and Tymion.
 In late antiquity, both places attracted crowds of pilgrims from all over the Roman Empire.
-Scholars had searched for these lost sites since the 19th century.